 e.
 Humoral immunity

-- It’s the easiest MCQ in microbiology.
+71. It’s the easiest MCQ in microbiology.
 You have to know only the definition of naturally acquired active immunity.
-Naturally acquired active immunity is produced when the person is exposed to infectious agent.
+Naturally acquired active immunity is produced when the person is exposed to an infectious agent.
 So the answer is “d”.

-- Active immunity can last a lifetime or for a period of weeks, months or years, depending on how long the antibodies persist.
-So only one option in the choice contain active immunity as a part of answer.
-Answer is “c”
+72. Active immunity can last a lifetime or for a period of weeks, months, or years, depending on how long the antibodies persist.
+So only one option in the choice contains active immunity as a part of the answer.
+The answer is “c”

-- Hapten is a small molecule; they can act as antigen if it binds to a larger protein molecule.
+73. Hapten is a small molecule; it can act as an antigen if it binds to a larger protein molecule.
 So the answer is “c”

-- This question asked you which stem cell is the immediate precursor of B Cell and T cell.
-The early development of stem cell takes place in primitive tissue, late development in fetal liver and final development in bone marrow.
+74. This question asked you which stem cell is the immediate precursor of B Cell and T cell.
+The early development of stem cells takes place in primitive tissue, a late development in the fetal liver, and final development in the bone marrow.
 So the answer is “a” i.e. bone marrow.

-- Do you remember the sentence; T cells are thymus derived cell?
+75. Do you remember the sentence; T cells are thymus-derived cells?
 If you can remember, you already solved this question.
-If not you might remember “differentiation of B Cell takes place in bone marrow and functional B cells are found in Gut associated Lymphoid tissue (GALT)”.
+If not you might remember that “differentiation of B Cell takes place in the bone marrow and functional B cells are found in Gut-associated Lymphoid tissue (GALT)”.
 Yes the right answer is “c”

-- T cytolytic cell Tc cells and Natural killer cells kill infected host cells which are harboring intracellular pathogen.
-So answer is option “e”
+76. T cytolytic cell Tc cells and Natural killer cells kill infected host cells which are harboring the intracellular pathogen.
+So the answer is option “e”

-- Attenuated means weakened.
-While making live attenuated vaccine the virulence of the microorganism is lost but its antigenic characteristics are retained.
+77. Attenuated means weakened.
+While making a live attenuated vaccine the virulence of the microorganism is lost but its antigenic characteristics are retained.
 The answer is “d”.

-- In this question definition is given and the word is asked.
-The definition of plasma cell is “B Cell that is capable of producing large amount of antibodies”.
+78. In this question, the definition is given and the word is asked.
+The definition of a plasma cell is “B Cell that is capable of producing a large number of antibodies”.
 So the answer is “c”

-I have only posted the answers of the questions from 9-15, if you have any problem to understand those, leave the comment.
+I have only posted the answers to the questions from 9-15, if you have any problem understanding those, leave a comment.
 I will post the explanations.

-Test your understanding in Immunology.
+Test your understanding of Immunology.
 Try our dedicated MCQ Quiz section for Immunology.